Hawthorne Hotel

 It has been reported that “Researchers have picked up on energy in the structure with EMF detectors and the KII Meter.”

 Tri-County Paranormal Research Society caught and felt some interesting activity in the library.
-Felt an unseen presence studying them and followed them around the room.
+Members felt an unseen presence studying them and following them around the room.
 A picture of an orb in the place where they felt this presence was caught on film.

-Not surprisingly, Ghost Hunters in their investigation didn’t catch anything, but the credit card machine in the restaurant did unexpectedly spit out a paper, with the phrase, ‘Good Morning’, typed on it.
+Not surprisingly, Ghost Hunters didn’t catch anything in their investigation, but the credit card machine in the restaurant did unexpectedly spit out a paper, with the phrase, ‘Good Morning,’ typed on it.
 They couldn’t explain that occurrence; neither could the staff of the hotel.

 STILL HAUNTED?

-Most probably so!
 While hard evidence that has been caught, hasn’t been shared much, the hotel has gotten some compelling reports of personal experiences.
-I have the feeling that other investigation groups have come in and done some private client investigations, like R.T.S.
-Paranormal, who have found enough evidence to confidently list The Hawthorne Hotel as being a haunted site, but don’t have permission to share on line what they have caught there.
-Or, perhaps they also want to prevent other paranormal groups from stealing their evidence, as paranormal investigation is a very competitive field.
+I have the feeling that other investigation groups have come in and done private client investigations, like R.T.S.
+Paranormal, who have found enough evidence to confidently list The Hawthorne Hotel as being a haunted site, but they don’t have permission to share online what they have discovered.
+Perhaps they want to prevent other paranormal groups from stealing their evidence, as paranormal investigation is a very competitive field.

 LOCATION